Dnawrkshp/arena-conceder/README.md

 ## Usage

 Grab the [latest release](https://github.com/Dnawrkshp/arena-conceder/releases) and unpack it into a directory.
 After unpacking it, open the file called `ArenaConcederSettings.xml` with your favorite text editor.
 Find the entry surrounded by the `GameDirectory` tags and make sure that the path points to your MTGA installation.
 If it doesn't, find your MTGA installation by finding the `MTGA.exe` file and then place the path to that file's directory in between the `GameDirectory` tags.
 And that's it!
 Just launch `ArenaConceder.exe`, let it install and then launch MTG Arena for you.
-It will automatically clean up the modded assemblies so that the next time you launch Arena it won't start conceding games.
+It will automatically clean up the modded assemblies so that the next time you launch Arena you won't start conceding games.

+The tool cannot select a deck automatically at the moment so on first launch you it will send you to the deck selection menu and you will have to manually submit a valid deck.
+After that, for the duration of the process it will reuse that deck.

- **IMPORTANT: When in game you may HOLD right control to temporarily disable the tool.**
+ **IMPORTANT: When in game you may press right control to toggle the tool.**

 ## Compiling